snidarian/clisyntax/README.md

 # LanguageSyntaxReferenceManuals
-Repo for special files I call LSRMs.
+RepoLSRM files.
 Syntactic information stored in an expository format.